 Extraordinary Ministers of Holy Communion (EMHC) assist the Ordinary (ordained) Ministers in administering the body and blood of Christ with our fellow worshipers in the Parish.
-Extraordinary Ministers can also serve as EMHC to the Sick and Homebound (formerly Ministers to the Sick and Homebound).
+Extraordinary Ministers can also serve as Ministers to the Sick and Homebound (EMHC to the Sick and Homebound).

 Extraordinary Ministers of Holy Communion distribute the Body and Blood of Christ to the assembly at all Masses in the parish.
 They are mandated and approved by the Bishop of Orlando to assist with the needs of the parish surrounding the celebration of the Mass and the distribution of Holy Communion.